cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 * `binary_hash` may not be available ahead of time.
 All chains performing the changeover go through rigorous testing - if bugs are caught and fixed the hash listed in the proposal may not be the most recent one.

-* `spawn_time` listed in the proposal MUST be before the `upgrade_height` listed in the the upgrade proposal on the standalone chain.
+* `spawn_time` listed in the proposal MUST be before the `upgrade_height` listed in the upgrade proposal on the standalone chain.
 :::caution
 `spawn_time` must occur before the `upgrade_height` on the standalone chain is reached because the `provider` chain must generate the `ConsumerGenesis` that contains the **validator set** that will be used after the changeover.
 :::